My Three Angels (film): Production

 The show marked the acting debut of swimmer Murray Rose.
 Rose had become interested in acting after appearing in a play at college in the US.
 When back in Australia, a friend told Alan Burke of Rose's interest, and Burke called the swimmer to offer him a role.
 "He read very well," said Burke.
 "I was very pleased with him.
 His looks are ideal for the part.
 He was the only one of the actors I considered who could get across the gallic charm I was looking for."

 Rose said the emphasis was different from the film version.

 It was also the TV debut of Anna Volska, who was then 18.
 It was the first Australian TV play from Gordon Chater.

 Chater had met Volska in a production of The Cherry Orchard at the Old Tote and said with her "I met my match in the giggling stakes...
-We both tended to be uncontrollable and diagraced ourselves later in a TV studio where something sparked us off, enraging the director whoch made us both worse.
+We both tended to be uncontrollable and diagraced ourselves later in a TV studio where something sparked us off, enraging the director which made us both worse.
 Well, it's better to have been sacked than never to have laughed at all.
 We were reinstated."
 It is likely this production was My Three Angels.